gdcc/www.gdcc.io/README.md

-# dataversecommunity.global
+# www.gdcc.io

-This GitHub project hosts the sources from which the GDCC website at https://dataversecommunity.global is built.
+This GitHub project hosts the sources from which the GDCC website at https://www.gdcc.io is built.
 Builds are automated and any commited changes will be released by automation.

 You can do smaller edits using the GitHub integrated web editor for files and change the Markdown based content.